-My earliest memories of Valentine’s Day are from back in elementary school and revolve around ugly white, pink and red carnations, Peanuts cartoons with Snoopy covered in hearts, chocolate, candy, and crying girls.
+My earliest memories of Valentine’s Day are from back in elementary school.
+They revolve around ugly white, pink and red carnations, Peanuts cartoons with Snoopy covered in hearts, chocolate, candy, and crying girls.
 Ahh…the romance.
 Truth is, these types of Hallmark holidays don’t really make me feel the love, and to this day I’m definitely not considered your stereotypical “romantic”.
-So of course it makes perfect sense that I volunteered to write a post about love songs at our last blog planning meeting.
+So of course it makes perfect sense that I volunteered to write a post about love songs.
 Guess I love the sound of a challenge.
 And the chance to spread the love about what some may consider non-traditional love songs.

-I started thinking about which songs I would pick by going through my personal album collection but I was immediately beyond overwhelmed.
-Music was the love of my life before my dog came along and choosing a handful of songs out of a collection of thousands and thousands was proving impossible.
-These days I do most of my listening while driving in the car and since I can’t stand the radio (with the exception of Pandora, that is) I always keep a varied mix of music on my mp3 player.
-I can only fit a certain amount of tracks on it at any given time, so I decided to make it easier on myself and limit my choices for this post to those tracks.
+I started thinking about which songs I would pick by going through my personal album collection.
+I was immediately beyond overwhelmed.
+Music has always been the love of my life, and choosing a handful of songs out of a collection of thousands and thousands ain’t easy.
+These days, I do most of my listening while driving in the car.
+I never listen to the radio, with the exception of Internet radio, that is.
+So I always keep a varied mix of music on my phone’s playlists.
+I decided to make it easier on myself and limit my choices for this post to those tracks.

 Please Don’t Go by Stevie Wonder